 7 - Is it possible for the signs of preeclampsia to appear suddenly?

-Your therapist will examine your urine and blood pressure at each appointment since high blood pressure due to preeclampsia can develop gradually or rapidly over time.
+Your therapist will examine your urine and blood pressure at each appointment since high blood pressure from preeclampsia can develop gradually or rapidly over time.
 Pregnant women should be aware of any signs.

 8 - When does preeclampsia usually start in babies?